top of page

 By recruiting dedicated volunteers, you can create a sense of ownership and excitement around your trunk or treat event... and let's be honest -- our churches need that!
 It's just good leadership.

-Marketing Your Trunk or Treat
+Ideas for Marketing Your Church Trunk or Treat

 Use social media platforms, local newspapers, and community bulletin boards to maximize your reach.